neatudarius/beman/docs/BEMAN_STANDARD.md

 `LICENSE`, and `README.md` files.

-**[TOPLEVEL.CHANGELOG]** REQUIREMENT: There must be a `CHANGELOG.md` file at the repository's root that describes the changes in each version of the library.
+**[TOPLEVEL.CHANGELOG]** REQUIREMENT: There must be a `CHANGELOG.md` file at the repository's root that describes the high level changes in each version of the library (e.g., library status change, new paper implementation addition, paper implementation removal etc).

 **[TOPLEVEL.CMAKE]** REQUIREMENT: There must be a `CMakeLists.txt` file at the repository's root that builds and tests (via.
 CTest) the library.